Deadly-Pigg/Advent-of-Code/README.md

 Day 2 was far easier.
 Because I can't read, the description caught me a little off guard, but both parts were reasonable this time

-Day 3 was also easy.
+Day 3 was... medium.
 Grid problems are always the bane of my existence on advent of code, though.

 Day 4...
 Regex carried a lot here.
 Probably the easiest by far to deal with.
 All of them feel like parsing problems, though.

+Day 5 was hard.
+Part 1's description threw me off for a bit, and part 2 was awful since I knew I couldn't just brute-force my way to the answer.
+I got it though, but I really hope the next few days are easier for my sanity

 ## Miscellanous
 Example of others who do Advent of Code: